Serbia: Prime minister resigns amid ongoing protests – DW – 01/28/2025

 What did Vucevic say?

-Addressing a press conference in Belgrade, the prime minister described the resignation as "my irrevocable decision."
+Addressing a press conference in Belgrade, the prime minister described the resignation as an "irrevocable decision."

 "I had a long meeting with the president of Serbia this morning.
 We talked about this.
 We talked about everything, and he accepted my arguments," he added.
 "So in order to avoid further complicating things, so we do not further raise tensions in society, I made this decision."